Assen Vassilev: Other activities

-Contacts with Persons Accused of Smuggling
+Alleged Contacts with Persons Accused of Smuggling

-Marin and Stefan Dimitrov, under investigation for smuggling tobacco products since 2023, visited the Ministry of Finance building on multiple occasions while Vassilev was Minister, escorted by a member of his political office.
-The visits were not recorded in the Ministry’s official logs but were documented by video surveillance.
+In 2024, Assen Vassilev was accused of having been visited by Marin and Stefan Dimitrov, under investigation for smuggling tobacco products since 2023, on multiple occasions while in the office of Finance Minister.
+These accusations are based on statements by an employee of the Ministry's security firm and are not backed by official visitor logs or video evidence.

 Lukoil refinery derogation

 Finance Minister Assen Vassilev was the key figure who requested an EU derogation in 2022 allowing the Lukoil Neftohim Burgas refinery to continue processing Russian-origin oil and selling its products—under specific conditions—within the European Union.
 He threatened to veto the EU’s oil sanctions package unless Bulgaria secured this exemption, arguing it was essential for national energy security and ensured the refinery could operate smoothly.

 In 2023, opposition leaders brought a case to the General prosecutor’s office over alleged bribe payments from the Russian oil company.
 In 2024 Parliament cut the derogation short.